-To clean your ULTRA/GLASS shower stall unit use warm water and one of the stronger liquid detergents.
-Do not use abrasive cleaners, they may scratch and dull the surface of your ULTRA/GLASS unit.
+To clean your fiberglass shower stall unit use warm water and one of the stronger liquid detergents.
+Do not use abrasive cleaners, they may scratch and dull the surface of your fiberglass unit.
 Stubborn stains can be removed with solvents such as turpentine, paint thinner or acetone.
-Restore dulled areas by rubbing with an automotive type liquid cleaner then put the soft slow back into your ULTRA/GLASS unit with a light application of liquid wax.
+Restore dulled areas by rubbing with an automotive type liquid cleaner then put the soft slow back into your fiberglass unit with a light application of liquid wax.